Palakkad district: Media

-Sports in Palakkad
+Sports

-Palakkad has produced some world class athletes.
 Indira Gandhi Municipal Stadium in the center of city was once used for Major sports meets and football matches in the state, but the stadium is not currently in condition for conducting games due to the lack of maintenance.
 There is a proposal for the renovation of the stadium with international facilities by the Municipality.
 The city has Fort Maidan also known as Kota Maidanam, a multi-use stadium in the center of the Palakkad.
 It is currently used mostly for cricket matches.
 Fort Maidan holds a maximum capacity of 10,000 people.
 Until 2002, the ground was considered for local cricket only.
 In 2003, the Ranji Trophy was introduced in Fort Maidan.
 The city has an Indoor Stadium located near Government Victoria College, Palakkad with a total area of 100000 sqft with commercial establishments still unfinished and incomplete.
 There is a Synthetic Track with eight lines operational in the ground of the newly constructed Government Medical College, Palakkad.